lextudio/pysnmp.com/docs/source/index.rst

 SNMP with C#/.NET?
 ------------------

 Are you looking for an SNMP library for C#/.NET?
-Check out this from `LeXtudio Inc.`_.,
+Check out C# SNMP product family from `LeXtudio Inc.`_,

 .. toctree::
    :maxdepth: 2